monkeyxite/AdventOfCode/2021/6/readme.md

 In this example, after 18 days, there are a total of `26` fish.
 After 80 days, there would be a total of `_5934_`.

 Find a way to simulate lanternfish. _How many lanternfish would there be after 80 days?_

+### Answer
+389726

+## Part Two

+Suppose the lanternfish live forever and have unlimited food and space.
+Would they take over the entire ocean?

+After 256 days in the example above, there would be a total of `_26984457539_` lanternfish!

+_How many lanternfish would there be after 256 days?_